-Share notes in multiple accounts
+Use notes in multiple accounts

 Share notes with other accounts.
 You can share notes with other accounts, such as Google, Yahoo!, or AOL.
-Go to Settings > Mail, Contacts, Calendars, add the account if it's not already there, then turn on Notes for the account.
+Go to Settings > Mail, Contacts, Calendars, then turn on Notes for the account.

 Create a note in a specific account.
-Tap Accounts and select the account, then tap $\square$ .
-If you don't see the Accounts button, tap the Notes button first.
+Tap Accounts at the top of a list of notes, select the account, then tap New.
+Notes you create in the account on iPod touch show up in the notes folder of the account.